ModusCreate-NFR/hands-on-quality-gate/README.md

 This example sets the threshold to `5`.
 You can adjust the threshold value as needed.

+## Development

+Note that the `node_modules` directory is vendored in the repository intentionally to make running the action faster.
+If you update the version of `jscpd` in `package.json` you must do an `npm install` and commit the updated `node_modules` directory.

 ## Legal

 Copyright 2025 Modus Create.
 [MIT Licensed](LICENSE).